 A particular feature of the All Inclusive and Ultra All Inclusive meal options in Tunisian hotels is the availability of local alcoholic beverages only.
 Imported liquors are served for an extra charge.

-The rules of the provision of tourists with clean drinking water are determined by the hotel concept.
-In Tunisian hotels there are 5 main approaches to providing drinking water:
+The rules for providing tourists with clean drinking water are determined by the hotel’s concept and may differ in low, medium and high seasons.
+In Tunisian hotels, there are 5 main approaches to providing drinking water:

 – unlimited provision of bottled water.
-Tourists can obtain any quantity of bottled water in the hotel’s bars and restaurants within their working hours;
+With this approach, tourists can receive an unlimited amount of bottled water in the hotel’s bars and restaurants during their operating hours;

 – limited provision of bottled water.
-Upon the arrival, tourists are provided with a specific number of water tickets for the entire period of their stay.
-Tourists can use the tickets for obtaining water as they feel comfortable in the hotel’s bars and restaurants within their working hours;
+Upon check-in, tourists are provided with a certain number of vouchers for receiving bottled water for the period of their stay.
+Tourists can receive water at a convenient time in the hotel’s restaurants and bars during their operating hours, using vouchers;

-– daily provision of a specific quantity of bottled water per room with no regard to the number of the guests;
+– daily provision of a certain amount of bottled water per room, regardless of the number of guests;

-– provision of water in water dispensers located on the hotel’s premises and available for the tourists round the clock.
-The water can be poured in disposable plastic cups; it is prohibited to pour water in own water containers;
+– provision of water in coolers located on the hotel grounds and accessible to tourists around the clock.
+Water can be poured into disposable cups.
+It is prohibited to pour water in own water containers;

-– provision of water in water dispensers located in the hotel’s restaurants and bars and available for tourists within the working hours of such meal facilities.
-The water can be poured in disposable cups; it is prohibited to pour water in own water containers.
+– provision of water in coolers located in the hotel’s restaurants and bars, accessible to tourists during the operating hours of these food outlets.
+Water can be poured into disposable cups.
+It is prohibited to pour water in own water containers.

 The working hours of restaurants and bars, their menu, and the assortment of foods and beverages are determined at the discretion of the hotel management.
 Hotels can modify the range of available services and the terms of their provision before the start of a new season or even during the current season if such changes do not affect essential conditions of the tourists’ stay.